sunnyfloyd/master-notes/javascript/angular.md

 - Services can be injected into other services using `@Injectable()` decorator on the service class to which we want to inject some other service.
 Service must then be added to the constructor to be accessible within the injectable service.

-- There is a new way of injecting services on the `AppModule` level that allows for lazy loading:
+- There is a new way of injecting services on the `AppModule` level that allows lazy loading:

 ```typescript
 @Injectable({providedIn: 'root'})